-Applicants should submit their request for review in writing or via a third party (with the applicant's express consent), stating the reasons why they feel the decision is incorrect or has been judged unfairly, and should supply any supplementary evidence to support their case along with this request.
-Applicants may not attend review hearings in person.
+Applicants should submit their request for review in writing or via a third party (with the applicant's express consent), stating the reasons why they feel the decision is incorrect or has been judged unfairly, and should provide any supplementary evidence to support their case along with this request.

 Reviews will be considered by an officer who had no involvement in the original decision and is in a position senior to the original decision maker.
-The applicant will be notified in writing of the outcome of the review within 28 calendar days, we may agree a longer timescale if required.
+The applicant will be notified in writing of the outcome of the review within 28 calendar days.
+We may agree a longer timescale if required.